rohits1450/AurisMeta/README.md

 ---

 ## Made at:
-💻 Hack36 at MNNIT Allahabad
+💻 Hack36 9.0 Secure hackathon at MNNIT Allahabad
-🏆 Sponsored by Pathway
+ Sponsored by Pathway